Josiah in the Bible

 So Josiah said, "Let him rest and let no man move his bones."
 So they left his bones undisturbed with the bones of the prophet who had come from Samaria.

-But in the eighteenth year of king Josiah, wherein this passover was holden to the LORD in Jerusalem.
+But in the eighteenth year of King Josiah, this Passover was kept for Yahweh in Jerusalem.

-Before him there was no king like Josiah who turned to the Lord with all his heart and all his soul and all his might, in accordance with all the Law of Moses; nor did anyone like him arise after him.
+There had been no king like him before him, who turned to the LORD with all his heart, with all his soul, and with all his strength, in obeying everything in the Law of Moses.
+No king arose like Josiah after him.

-Now the rest of the acts of Josiah, and all that he did, are they not written in the book of the chronicles of the kings of Judah?
+The remainder of the acts of Josiah and all that he did, [are] they not written on the scroll of the events of the days of the kings of Judah?

-And his servants carried him in a chariot dead from Megiddo, and brought him to Jerusalem, and buried him in his own sepulchre.
-And the people of the land took Jehoahaz the son of Josiah, and anointed him, and made him king in his father's stead.
+So his servants drove him dead in a chariot from Megiddo, and they brought him to Jerusalem and buried him in his tomb.
+Then the people of the land took Jehoahaz the son of Josiah and anointed him and made him king in place of his father.

 The people of the land took Josiah's son Jehoahaz, anointed him, and installed him as king in his father's place.
 Jehoahaz was 23 years old when he became king.
 He reigned three months in Jerusalem.
 His mother's name was Hamutal.
 She was the daughter of Jeremiah of Libnah.

-But the people of the land slew all them that had conspired against king Amon; and the people of the land made Josiah his son king in his stead.
+But the people of the land killed all them that had conspired against king Amon; and the people of the land made Josiah his son king in his stead.

 Josiah was eight years old when he began to reign, and he reigned in Jerusalem one and thirty years.